Don Shelby: WCCO-TV

 Shelby joined WCCO-TV in the summer of 1978 as a news reporter.
 After continued work as a reporter, Shelby began assuming anchor responsibilities in greater capacity, eventually assuming the primary anchor chair from Dave Moore.
 Shelby was the chief architect behind WCCO's "I-Team" segment, which spotlighted current issues, both local and on a larger world scale, with rigorous investigative journalism.
 After suffering a mild stroke in early 2004, Shelby returned to news reading duties by the end of that year.
 In 2009, Shelby was reported to make US$1 Million, before taking a 10% pay cut in 2010 to help WCCO trim costs.
 Shelby retired from television after his final WCCO-TV newscast on November 22, 2010.
 During a Minnesota-themed segment of The Late Show with David Letterman, the camera cut to the WCCO newsroom.
 Don Shelby turned to WCCO co-anchor Amelia Santaniello and said, "Amelia, I have a gopher in my pants and his name is Carlos."

+War and conflict reporting

+Shelby covered numerous international conflicts as a correspondent, including the Yom Kippur War in 1973 and the Iraq War.
+Major General Richard Nash, commander of forces in the southern half of Iraq, referred to Don as "our Ernie Pyle."